python/cpython/Doc/library/datetime.rst

 microseconds should not be used, as :class:`date` objects have no such values.
 If they're used anyway, ``0`` is substituted for them.

-The full set of format codes supported varies across platforms, because Python calls the platform C library's :func:`strftime` function, and platform variations are common.
+For the ``strftime(format)`` method the full set of format codes supported varies across platforms, because Python calls the platform C library's :func:`strftime` function, and platform variations are common.
 To see the full set of format codes supported on your platform, consult the :manpage:`strftime(3)` documentation.